Fiddler On The Roof star Chaim Topol dies at the age of 87

 The Israeli actor was best known for his portrayal of Tevye in 1971 musical Fiddler On The Roof.

-Topol’s death was confirmed in a statement shared on Twitter by president Isaac Herzog on Wednesday, in which he paid tribute to Topol.
+Topol’s death was confirmed in a statement shared on Twitter by president Isaac Herzog on Wednesday, in which he paid tribute to Topol as “one of the giants of Israeli culture”.

+Herzog described Topol as “a gifted actor who conquered many stages in Israel and overseas, filled the cinema screens with his presence and above all entered deep into our hearts”.

+He added that throughout his career, the actor had “represented us with great respect”.

 The Oscar-nominated actor was reportedly diagnosed with dementia last year.